RodriVazquezAsenjo/PP2-Gro-list/README.md

 - Google Lighthouse: Measures the performance, accessibility, best practices and SEO.
 Each of the sites were tested both in mobile and desktop.
 In all pages, the metrics for desktop and mobile were over 90.
 Google lighthouse can be acessed by right clicking the website, selecting "Inspect" and clicking on the "Lighthouse" tab, where an "analyse page load" button is available.

 - [HTML Validator](https://validator.w3.org/): Checks for any errors in the HTML code.
-After running for index.html, mentor.html and contact.html no errors were found.
-A warning was highlighted where a section didn't have a header, however a div is used instead as recommended.
+No errors or warnigns were highlighted.

 - [CSS Validator](https://jigsaw.w3.org/css-validator/): Checks for any errors in the CSS code.
-After running for style.css no errors were found.
+After running for style.css no errors or warnings were highlighted.

 - [JSHint](https://jshint.com/): Checks for any errors in the JavaScript.
 After running for all JavaScript files, no errors were found.
+Warnings regarding functions not being called were found, however, these were only for onclick attributes in html.

 2.  <u>Browser compatibility:</u>